stolostron/rhacm-docs/release_notes/known_issues.md

 ### Any authenticated user can import clusters

-In OpenShift Container Platform, any authenticated user can provision projects with administrator privileges to the project and associated namespace.
-As the administrator of a namespace, users can import clusters into Red Hat Advanced Cluster Management for Kubernetes.
-In order to run the generated import commands on the managed cluster, you must have cluster administrator privileges.
+Any authenticated user of OpenShift Container Platform can provision projects and have administrator privileges to the project and its associated namespace.
+As the administrator of a namespace, you can generate commands to import clusters into Red Hat Advanced Cluster Management for Kubernetes.
+To run the generated commands and import the cluster, you must have cluster administrator privileges on the managed cluster.
 For more information view the [Role based access control (RBAC) table](../security/security_intro.md).